MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ## General guidelines for running validation script

 During the onboarding process, a validation is conducted at the validation stage/tab.
 If all the validations are successful, you can proceed to the final stage of creating SCOM Managed Instance.
-However, if any validations fail, you can't proceed with the creation.
+However, if any validations fails, you can't proceed with the creation.

 In cases where multiple validations fail, the best approach is to address all the issues at once by manually running a [validation script](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip) on a test machine.

 > [!Important]
 > Initially, create a new test Windows Server (2022/2019) virtual machine (VM) in the same subnet selected for SCOM Managed Instance creation.
 Subsequently, both your AD admin and Network admin can individually utilize this VM to verify the effectiveness of their respective changes.
-This approach significantly saves time spent on back and forth communication between the AD admin and Network admin.
+This approach significantly saves time spent on back-and-forth communication between the AD admin and Network admin.

 Follow these steps to run the validation script: